The Power of Tea Breaks for Well-Being

 Create a relaxing environment: Find a quiet spot, free from distractions, where you can fully enjoy your tea.

-Use the time to disconnect: Avoid screens and work during your break to maximize mental rest.
+Use the time to disconnect: Avoid screens and work during your break to maximise mental rest.

 Even a five-minute tea break can recharge your energy and improve your mood.
 Over time, this simple habit can lead to better focus, less stress, and improved health.